KernTHeAce/test_task/SRS.md

 * The user, while in the list of departments, click the "Edit" button in the selected department line;
 * Application displays form to enter department's data;
 * The user enters the department's data and presses the "Save" button;
-* If any data is entered incorrectly, an incorrect data message is displayed;
+* If any data is entered incorrectly, the "Incorrect Data" message is displayed;
-* If entered data is valid, then edited is adding to the database;
+* If entered data is valid, then edited ercord is added to the database;
-* If the department's record is successfully edited, then the list of departments with added records is displayed.
+* The list of departments with edited record is displayed.

 ![image](./screenshots/editing_dep.png?raw=true)